 I still like the prospects for the company, and continue to hold shares personally.
 You might remember that this was a candidate for a full writeup back when I launched this site but I chose Seadrill instead, partly because Westport was then trading at a nosebleed price (as was Seadrill, in retrospect).
 The potential for the stock hasn’t changed much, the big potential remains in heavy trucks as Westport builds up a factory to help supply the expected demand from California ports and other large fleets, and it looks like the Cummins Westport joint venture continues to see very high demand for smaller fleet vehicles (buses, delivery trucks, garbage trucks, and other local fleets).

 The shares have had a volatile past, with a lot of hype, but it appears to me that they’re finally building a viable revenue stream … we’ll see how it develops, there will be a lot of attention paid to their new factory that should be coming online in collaboration with Kenworth in Washington State in “early 2009” to fill the orders that are rolling in for port trucks and others.

 I own shares of Westport Innovations

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable.
-Here's what he said: "They offer ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day.
+He says: "They offer a great ...